 - Quercetin can inhibit many other kinases and enzymes, in addition to PI3K and NF- kappa B. The flavonol may also act positively on kinase/suppressor factors, thus inducing indirect inhibition of kinase.

 - Quercetin is helpful for Cancer Treatment as it increases the oncosuppressor and thus enhances the inhibitory effect on PI3 K function.
-Quercetin induced p21 CDK inhibitor with concomitant reduction of pRb phosphorylation, which inhibits the progression of the G1/S cell cycle by trapping E2F1.
+This induced p21 CDK inhibitor with concomitant reduction of pRb phosphorylation, which inhibits the progression of the G1/S cell cycle by trapping E2F1.

 - Akt has a well-documented pro-survival function.
 Akt’s kinase activity is elicited through the signaling pathways for phosphoinositide-3-OH kinase (PI3K) and PI3K-dependent kinase 1/2 (PDK 1/2): inhibition at this stage may, therefore, lead to Akt being inactivated.

 - Quercetin acts as a cancer care provider as it has cell survival inhibition ability.
-Cancerogenesis, and tumor growth, as well as apoptosis induction, are related to upstream PI3 K inactivation because Quercetin is a direct antagonist of PI3 K.
+Cancerogenesis, and tumor growth, as well as apoptosis induction, are related to upstream PI3 K inactivation because this is a direct antagonist of PI3 K.

 Role of Quercetin